code-423n4/2023-12-revolutionprotocol/README.md

 ### [AuctionHouse](https://github.com/code-423n4/2023-12-collective/blob/main/packages/revolution-contracts/src/VerbsAuctionHouse.sol) attacks

-Ensuring gas passed to the settleAndCreateNewAuction functions or other nefarious interactions with AuctionSettlement cannot brick the auction.
+Ensuring gas passed to the settleAndCreateNewAuction functions or other nefarious interactions with AuctionSettlement cannot brick/pause the auction.

 Ensuring anything submitted to the CultureIndex cannot brick the auction by being minted.
 Look for large numbers of creators on art pieces as a potential attack vector.

+Ensuring anything nefarious in the minting functionality of the VerbsToken contract cannot brick the auction.

 ### [TokenEmitter](https://github.com/code-423n4/2023-12-collective/blob/main/packages/revolution-contracts/src/TokenEmitter.sol) attacks